IBT-FMI/NeuroGentooProject/doc/BLAS_Lapack.md

 BLAS and Lapack Eclasses
 ========================

-Eclasses are ways for reducing code-duplication inside ebuilds.
+Eclasses are ways for reducing code-duplication inside Ebuilds.
-They can be understood as libraries for ebuild-writing, providing methods common to many ebuilds.
+They can be understood as libraries for Ebuild-writing, providing methods common to many Ebuilds.

 The line
 ```
 inherit <eclass>
 ```

-Loads all definitions and functions from `<eclass>.eclass`, such that they can be used inside the ebuild.
+Loads all definitions and functions from `<eclass>.eclass`, such that they can be used inside the Ebuild.

 Motivation
 ----------